 Boating accidents can result in catastrophic personal injuries or the wrongful death of innocent people.
 Often, boating accidents can be avoided with proper use and reasonable care.
 Unfortunately, many boat operators and owners fail to use reasonable care and are reckless, careless, and outright negligent in how they operate their boat.
 This could subject passengers to unnecessary harms.
 However, many boat operators and their owners will try to hide behind the complicated matrix of state, federal, and international maritime laws that make filing a claim without a lawyer significantly more difficult.

 At Schlacter Law, we know that boating accident cases are not like regular personal injury actions.
-We understanding how to navigate the complicated matrix of state, federal, and international maritime laws in order to get victims the compensation they deserve.
+We understand how to navigate the complicated matrix of state, federal, and international maritime laws in order to get victims the compensation they deserve.
 We will not allow an insurance company to hide behind these legal hurdles to block your claim.
-We have recovered millions of dollars for our clients, including $2,076,758, $1,625,0000, $825,000, $800,000, $790,000 and $775,000 in major personal injury accidents.
-We offer a FREE consultation and, if we accept your case, we will aggressively pursue your case, which may include hiring industry-leading professionals and experts.
+We have recovered millions of dollars for our clients, including $2,076,758, $1,625,0000, $825,000, $800,000, $790,000, and $775,000 in major personal injury accidents.
+We offer a FREE consultation, and, if we accept your case, we will aggressively pursue your case, which may include hiring industry-leading professionals and experts.
 There is no risk to ask for our help because we only get paid when we recover compensation for you.
 Call our award-winning law firm by dialing (305) 999-1111 or fill out a free case evaluation to discover what our boating accident lawyer at Schlacter Law can do for you.

 Types of Boating Accident Cases We Handle